Rank 1 abelian normal subgroups of 2-knot groups: abelian normal subgroups of -groups

 \begin{theorem} Let $\pi$ be a $2$-knot group which is an almost coherent $PD_4$-group with an abelian normal subgroup $A$ which is not finitely generated.
 Let $N$ be a subgroup of $\pi'$ which is not locally free.
-Then $A\cap{N}\not=1$.
-If $N$ is normal in $\pi$ and $c.d.N=2$ then $N'$ is free of rank $>1$, $[\pi:C_\pi(A)]\leq2$ and $N$ is not finitely generated. \end{theorem}
+Then $A\cap\zeta{N}\not=1$. \end{theorem}